madmax-codewarrior-0/switch-witch/README.md

 ***
 ## Devloper Info
-### Maximillian Schmidt ( @cascadeth )
+### @cascadeth
 ##### cascadeth(at)gmail.com
 Networking, Windows, Unix, Printers, and making stuff fit my needs in an ever changing technological environment.
-Find me on OSU-IT Slack: @schmidt.
-Please IM or email me with thoughts, questions, or ideas!
+Please email me with thoughts, questions, or ideas!

 ***
 ### About